Indonesia profile - Media

 - Indo Pos - daily

-- Radio Republik Indonesia (RRI) - public, operates six national networks, regional and local stations, external service Voice of Indonesia
+- Radio Republik Indonesia (RRI) - state-owned, operates national, regional and local stations

-- Televisi Republik Indonesia (TVRI) - public, operates two networks
+- Televisi Republik Indonesia (TVRI) - state-owned, operates two networks

 - Surya Citra Televisi Indonesia (SCTV) - private

 - Rajawali Citra TV Indonesia (RCTI) - private

 - Metro TV - private, news

 - Antara - government-owned news agency, English-language pages